justin-mbca/siri-ai-quality-engineering-pipeline/README.md

 ## Data Profiling
 - After ingestion, an HTML report is generated alongside the CSV file.
+- After ingestion, a text summary report is generated alongside the CSV file.

 ## Data Quality Alerts
 - If quality checks fail, an email alert is sent (configure SMTP in `src/quality.py`).